citizenspress/osbcu/content/english/materials/strike-pay-faq.md

 > - [Download the PDF here](/img/CUPE_OSBCU_Strike_Pay_and_Benefits_FAQ_2022_08_05.pdf)

+> This FAQ is subject to the CUPE National Strike Fund Regulations which can be found at [National Strike Fund Regulations](https://cupe.ca/national-strike-fund-regulations).

 ## How much is strike pay?

 Strike pay is $300/week for 20 hours of strike duties.